ovh/docs/pages/cloud/vps/using-automated-backups-on-a-vps/guide.en-gb.md

 ![disk management](images/windowsbackup1.png){.thumbnail}

-When the disk management tool opens, you’ll see your mounted backup as a basic disk with the same storage space as your main disk as shown below.
+When the disk management tool opens, your mounted backup will appear as a basic disk with the same storage space as your main disk.

 ![mounted backup](images/windowsbackup2.png){.thumbnail}

-The disk will appear as `Offline`,= right-click on the disk and select `Online`{.action}.
+The disk will appear as `Offline`, right-click on the disk and select `Online`{.action}.

 ![online backup](images/windowsbackup3.png){.thumbnail}

-Once done, your mounted backup will now appear in your `File Explorer`.
+Once done, your mounted backup will be accessible in your `File Explorer`.

 ![file explorer](images/windowsbackup4.png){.thumbnail}